-The paths and surrounding jungle are well-kept and though there are options for safari wildlife tours in the park it struck us that there probably aren’t a great many wild animals around – it feels too busy and civilized.
+The paths and surrounding jungle are well-kept.
+There are options for safari wildlife tours in the park but it struck us that there probably aren’t a great many wild animals around – it feels too busy and civilized.
 The most prominent wildlife in fact are the coatis who hang around the snack bars and litter bins and seem completely impervious to tourist bustle.

-The water that day was the colour of dolce con leche, still stirred up by the recent floods which had reached the observation decks in some places and washed away the train track.
+The water that day was the colour of dolce con leche, Argentina’s legendary caramel sauce which we’d been spooning onto our toast at breakfast.
+The recent floods, which had reached as high as the observation decks in some places and washed away the train track, had stirred up the waters.
 We could see the tidemarks on the side of the gorge and realized just how powerful the flood must have been.

 We watched a few boatfuls do the circuit before it was our turn.

 At first it seems like it’d be a great photo opportunity but then phones have to be wrapped up tight and the boat swings under the cloud of spray.

 It engulfs the whole boat, everyone screams, everyone laughs, it’s as if bucketsful of water are being thrown over you.
 The waterproof ponchos were essential!

 After the boat trip we retrieved our belongings and, squelching slightly, caught a ride on the little train to the park entrance where there are souvenirs to be considered….